Suyash20012000/libjpeg-turbo/esp32_jpeg_enc/README.md

-# jpeg encoder
+# Jpeg encoder

-This application takes greyscale raw input and encodes it in jpeg
+This application takes greyscale/colored raw input and encodes it in jpeg